Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Cons

-Pricing a fixed-priced project requires good estimating and time management skills.
+Using the fixed-priced method requires good estimating and time management skills.
 You will also need a clear scope of work to quote an accurate price.
 Unless you include how scope changes will be handled during project execution, you could either lose money, have a conflict with the client, or both.
-Also, it is a best practice to include an amount to cover contingencies (a percentage of the initial price you calculate) to cover the delays and small deviations common to any project.
+Also, it’s a best practice to include an amount to cover contingencies (a percentage of the initial price you calculate) to cover the delays and small deviations common to any project.
 If you don’t include a contingency amount, you risk losing money.

 3. Hybrid Billing

-The third approach to billing is the hybrid—a mix of hourly and fixed price.
+The third approach to billing is the hybrid—a mix of hourly and fixed price billing.
 You charge an hourly rate with a “not to exceed” total for the entire scope.
 Even if you work more hours, you will only bill up to that set total.

 Pros